 The programming language provides a wide range of possibilities for software development to big programming enterprises as well as small startups, mainly because it is open-source, high-performance, and stable.
 Java is used everywhere, from game engines to mobile apps to data centers to the Internet.
 It is implemented by popular Apps based organizations like Uber, business and employment-focused companies like LinkedIn, and eCommerce company, eBay.

-How relevant will be Java in future?
+How relevant will be Java in the future?

 Predicting the life of Java is difficult.
-The first programming language was Fortran and is rarely used in the industry, but it is still being used, in fact, it is extensively used for large-scale simulation of physical systems such as climate models, astrophysical modeling of stars and galaxies, hydrodynamics codes, and so on.
+The first programming language was Fortran and is rarely used in the industry, but it is still being used, in fact, it is extensively used for large-scale simulation of physical systems such as climate models, modern astrophysical ling of stars and galaxies, hydrodynamics codes, and so on.
 It is also used for designing bridges and structures and the analysis of large-scale scientific data.

-If we go by the lifecycle and age of Fortran, then Java has many more years off to live and it is still at nascent phase.
-But if we try to predict the relevance in comparison to its present stature, as the programming language is the backbone of Enterprise computing world, then also there is no tough competition, at least not now.
+If we go by the lifecycle and age of Fortran, then Java has many more years off to live and it is still at the nascent phase.
+But if we try to predict the relevance in comparison to its present stature, as the programming language is the backbone of the Enterprise computing world, then also there is no tough competition, at least not now.

 What do ratings say?

-Most of the developers confirm that Java is not only easy to learn but also easy to use, easy to write, compile, debug, and learn as compared to other programming languages.
+Most developers confirm that Java is not only easy to learn but also easy to use, write, compile, debug, and learn as compared to other programming languages.
 It allows them to create reusable code and modular programs.
 Along with this, it has great libraries and one of the largest communities of developers to share knowledge and take help, wherever required.
 With that said, it does not mean that Java application developers like it from the perspective of income as well.